Indian Institute of Tropical Meteorology

-The Indian Institute of Tropical Meteorology (IITM) is a scientific institution based in Pune, Maharashtra, India for expanding research in the tropical Indian Ocean with special reference to monsoon meteorology, and air-sea interaction of South Asian climate.
-It is an Autonomous Institute of the Ministry of Earth Sciences, Government of India.
+The Indian Institute of Tropical Meteorology (IITM) is a scientific institution based in Pune, Maharashtra, India for expanding research on the Ocean-Atmosphere Climate System required for the improvement of Weather and Climate Forecasts.
+IITM focuses on research in tropical meteorology and climate science, it functions as a national center for basic and applied research in monsoon meteorology.
+It is an autonomous institute of the Ministry of Earth Sciences, Government of India.

 History

 As proposed in the third five-year plan of India, the Indian Institute of Tropical Meteorology (IITM) was founded as the Institute of Tropical Meteorology on 17 November 1962 at Pune as an individual unit of the India Meteorological Department (IMD), the main organization responsible for meteorological observations, weather forecasts, and detecting earthquakes in India.

 On the recommendation of the Committee for Organization of Scientific Research of the Government of India, the Institute of Tropical Meteorology was then made an autonomous institution under the new name, Indian Institute of Tropical Meteorology, on 1 April 1971.

 Until 1984, it worked under the Ministry of Tourism and Civil Aviation.
 In 1985, it was taken by the Department of Science and Technology/Ministry of Science and Technology.
 As per the notification No. O.M.
 No.25/10/2006 dated 19 July 2006 by the President of India, the institute has been put under the control of the Ministry of Earth Sciences (MoES) with effect from 12 July 2006.